Colic can be a bit mysterious (and overwhelming)—especially for new parents. Find out what researchers know about it and its possible causes.

 - A common belief is that baby’s colic, crying, or fussiness might be related to baby’s digestive system.
 Food either moves too quickly through the system or food is not fully digested.
 You could try switching formulas to see if that helps.

 - Research suggests that infants with parents who smoke may be at increased risk of colic.

 - Mothers who had a history of migraines were more than twice as likely to have babies who suffered from colic than mothers who didn’t have migraines.
 Reducing stimulation for your baby—turning off lights, blocking out loud noises—might help.

 - In some cases, persistent colic may be related to a cow’s milk allergy.
-You can read more about this and other allergy-related concerns at the Enfamil Allergy Center.
+You can read more about this and other allergy-related concerns in our Cow's Milk Allergy Center.
 If there are accompanying issues like diarrhea, vomiting, or a skin rash, follow up with your baby’s doctor.

 Excessive Crying May Be Temporary

 What researchers agree on: Babies may eventually outgrow colic, crying, and fussiness.
 Colic:

 - Usually starts when a baby is 3 to 6 weeks old